kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 ### alpha.jobset.sigs.k8s.io/node-selector

-Type: Label, Annotation
+Type: Annotation

 Example: `alpha.jobset.sigs.k8s.io/node-selector: "true"`

 Used on: Jobs, Pods

 This label/annotation can be applied to a JobSet.
-When it's set, the JobSet controller modifies the Jobs and their corresponding Pods by adding node selectors.
+When it's set, the JobSet controller modifies the Jobs and their corresponding Pods by adding node selectors and tolerations.
 This ensures exclusive job placement per topology domain, restricting the scheduling of these Pods to specific nodes based on the strategy.

 ### alpha.jobset.sigs.k8s.io/namespaced-job